 Islam emphasizes good character and morals as being a part of religion.
 Therefore, Isn’t it true that being kind to parents means good character?

-How can children be taught to be kind to parents
+How can children be kind to parents

 We had already discussed that being kind to parents and ways to help them in C is for Charity.
 But, I asked my children how they can be kind to parents again.